Imposing quasineutrality on electrostatic plasmas via the Dirac theory of constraints: Hamiltonian formulation of the Vlasov-Poisson system and the Dirac algorithm

 is the electric current density.
 The VA system can be formulated as a noncanonical Hamiltonian system with the Hamiltonian:

 and the bracket:

 The dynamical equations can be cast in the form of the Hamilton equations:

 It is important to note that the bracket \eqref{Poisson_bracket_VA} does not, in general, define a Poisson bracket, as it fails to satisfy the Jacobi identity.
-However, it does satisfy the identity and thus becomes a true Poisson bracket, if the electric field is irrotational, a condition required for the validity of the VA system, as mentioned in the introduction.
+However, it does satisfy the identity and thus becomes a true Poisson bracket, if the electric field remains irrotational, a condition required for the validity of the VA system, as mentioned in the introduction.
 This can be shown by following the proof of the Jacobi identity for the full VM bracket presented in \cite{Morrison2013}, (see Appendix~\ref{app_1}).
-Note that this condition is trivially satisfied in one-dimensional plasmas, so the VA system and the corresponding Hamiltonian description are always valid in 1D.
+Note that this condition is trivially satisfied in one-dimensional plasmas, so the VA system and the corresponding Hamiltonian description are always valid in one dimension.
+Hence, as noted in the introduction, while we adopt the generic three-dimensional formalism in this subsection to maintain uniform notation with the analysis of the VP system, our treatment of the VA system ultimately concentrates on the 1D case.

 The bracket \eqref{Poisson_bracket_VA} has the two infinite families of Casimirs, one is given by \eqref{C_a} and the second one is: